patrick-crawford/WEB422-Backup/notes/intro-angular-jwt.md

 ### Building an "Authentication" Service:

-Since we will be working with JWT and protected routes, it makes the most sense to have all of our "Authentication" related code in one place (ie: a "service"):
+Since we will be working with JWT and protected routes, it makes the most sense to have all of our "Authentication" related code in one place (ie: a "service").
+This service will be responsible for:

+* Fetching the token from "local storage"
+* Reading the contents of the token
+* Determining whether or not the user is "authenticated" - ie: does the token exist in local storage?
+* Make an AJAX "POST" call using the "HttpClient" service to the "api/login" route of our server.
+We will provide a "user" object as credentials

+To create this service, follow along with the instructions below:

 <br>